Floods in the United States (1900–1999): Michigan floods – April 1975

 A major flood struck the Lower Peninsula of Michigan.
 In early April, a foot/30 cm of snow fell across the region.
 Intense rainfall on April 18 and 19 of 75–125 mm fell over a short time frame into the residual snowpack, increasing the magnitude of the flood.
 The flood peaked between April 19 and 22, primarily in the Kalamazoo, Grand, Flint, and Shiawassee River basins.
 The recurrence interval for this kind of flood is 50–100 years.
 Lansing and Flint saw the most damage, which overall totaled US$50 million (1975 dollars).

-Big Thompson Canyon flood in Colorado (July 1976)
+Big Thompson Canyon flood in Colorado – July 1976

 Moist easterly flow went up the terrain of the Big Thompson River, forming thunderstorms beginning at 6 pm and lasting to 9 pm on July 31.
 200 mm of rain fell in one hour, with over 300 mm falling during the event.
 A 5.8 m high fall of water swept down the canyon, taking everything in its path downstream.
 It was one of the deadliest natural freshwater floods in U.S. history, as 143 people perished during the flash flood.
 Houses destroyed totaled 418.
 Overall damage was US$40 million (1976 dollars).
 In the aftermath of the storm, regulations were passed to limit development in similar canyons.

+Eastern Kentucky flood – April 1977

+Record flooding in eastern Kentucky occurred when the three rivers in the region – the Cumberland, Big Sandy and Kentucky – overflowed due to five inches of rain.
+Governor Julian Carroll declared ten counties as disaster areas.
+Areas in West Virginia were also affected.